 Another issue to tackle regarded the iOS code written in Objective-C, including many overengineered elements affecting the application’s overall performance.
 Instead of rewriting the whole code in Swift, the final choice was to add new features and improvements to the existing code.

-We value Code & Pepper for its proactive attitude, responsiveness and transparent way of working.
-It is reliable and dependable company that we can recommend for other business entities to cooperate with.James Varga, CEO & Founder at The ID Co.
+We value Code & Pepper for its proactive attitude, responsiveness and transparency.
+It is a reliable and dependable company that we can recommend for other business entities to cooperate with.James Varga, CEO & Founder at The ID Co.

 Project management and cooperation